manuelmhs/manuelmhs.github.io/index.md

 This was one of my first projects, and an introduction to topics like C memory management, algorithms, computational complexity and the usage of a wide range of Python features like error handling, OOP, pytest, etc.

 [See full documentation.](https://github.com/manuelmhs/word-search-generator-cli){:target="_blank" rel="noopener noreferrer"}

+## Coding algorithms and data structures
+#### Python

+This is a collection of various **algorithms problems** I solved for practice.

+The idea was to gain experience programming all sorts of algorithms, involving different logical/maths problems, data structures, iterative/recursive algorithms, DP (memoization, tabulation), backtracking, etc.

+Also, to be able to put into practice theoretical concepts studied in Computer Science, like computational complexity and practical efficiency.

+[See full documentation.](https://github.com/manuelmhs/algorithms-practice){:target="_blank" rel="noopener noreferrer"}